George Copeland: Programming

 Although his repertoire contained several larger Romantic works, Copeland was alternately acclaimed and reviled as a miniaturist.
 He devised his programs according to his personal tastes.
 He said in a 1929 interview, "I don't want to convey any message.
 I play what I like the way I like it, and the audience generally likes it too.
 And I don't give a whoop about leaving the world a better place when I die."
-In the early part of his career, he was viewed as an avant-gardist.
-By the time of his final recitals, he was patronized as a relic of times past.

 A typical Copeland program included short works of a Baroque composer (Bach, Scarlatti, Grazioli, etc.), works of Chopin (generally a selection of mazurkas, waltzes and etudes), occasionally a larger work of Schumann or Beethoven, Debussy, and modern Spanish works by composers like Albéniz, Granados, Turina, de Falla, Lecuona, and others.
 He rarely deviated from this formula.
 He occasionally presented all-Debussy recitals, though more often such recitals included one or two non-Debussy works, such as Rameau or Couperin suites.

 At the height of his career, Copeland often presented new works by contemporary composers, few of which stood the test of time.
 Some of the more esoteric composers featured in his programs: Nicolas Slonimsky, Victor de Sabata, Carl Engel, Gian Francesco Malipiero, Federico Longas, Ramon Zuera, etc. New works generally appeared for a season or two, before he dropped them from his repertoire.
 Copeland became less adventurous over time, programming with only a handful of less-familiar works, generally in the Spanish group.

 His Jordan Hall recital of December 1916, for example, included the Boston premières of several Debussy works, the Beethoven "Appassionata" Sonata, Op.
 57, and a work by the Belgian composer Joseph Jongen.